pchalamet/amiga-buildenv/README.md

 Also, it's strongly advised to import demo.psm1 module in your profile.ps1.
 Import-Module /tools/scripts/demo.psm1

-# How to compile
+# Check everything is working
-See example in src/bigballs/build.ps1
+Invoke src/bigballs/build.ps1, you should see a small demo running in fs-uae.
-Note that this build script use powershell and a module in tools/scripts/demo.psm1 (which you should have in your profile).
+This script shows commands (from module demo.psm1) and can serve as a basic to build your stuff.

 # You are done !
 Happy Amiga hacking !